 Many of you who attended the BSA Conference in Manchester in May will have heard Simon Fanshawe OBE, co-founder of Diversity by Design speak.
 If you did, you will hopefully have picked up that it’s a demonstrable fact that the power of difference that comes from workplace diversity helps organisations drive better performance.
 If you didn’t, watch Simon’s recent TED talk.

-We promised to offer a few seminars with Simon and we have two dates initially available -
+The BSA promised to host a few seminars with Simon and, following a successful first event in July, we have two additional dates available in 2018 -

 Tuesday September 11, start time 17:30, concludes with networking drinks at 20:00

 Friday November 30, start time 10:15, concludes with a networking lunch at 12:45

 - Diversity as a talent strategy to achieve organisational goals

 - Recruiting, retaining and promoting for difference

 - Removing bias – by changing process and behaviour

 - The latest research, thinking and practice on diversity

 - Challenge and reflection for your own organisation

 Brought the subject of diversity to life in terms of helping us analyse the real benefits of diversity to the organisation.